Holomorphic Legendrian curves in $\mathbb{CP}^3$ and superminimal surfaces in $\mathbb S^4$: Calabi--Yau property and complete immersions

 This proves the lemma for $N=\C^{2n+1}$.
 It is shown in \cite[Theorem 1.1]{AlarconForstneric2019IMRN} that every complex contact manifold $N$ admits a holomorphic Darboux chart around any immersed noncompact holomorphic Legendrian curve.
 Using such charts, the general case of the lemma is obtained by following word for word the proof of \cite[Lemma 4.1]{AlarconForstneric2019IMRN}, but applying the special case of Lemma \ref{lem:completeness} for $N=\C^{2n+1}$ instead of \cite[Lemma 6.5]{AlarconForstnericLopez2017CM}. \end{proof}

-In view of Theorem \ref{th:abstractCY}, Lemma \ref{lem:completeness} implies the following Calabi-Yau type theorem for holomorphic Legendrian curves in any complex contact manifold.
+In view of Theorem \ref{th:abstractCY}, Lemma \ref{lem:completeness} implies the following Calabi--Yau type theorem for holomorphic Legendrian curves in any complex contact manifold.
 Except for the interpolation condition, the statement for finite bordered Riemann surfaces coincides with \cite[Theorem 1.3]{AlarconForstneric2019IMRN}, while the part for surfaces with countably many boundary curves is new.

-\begin{corollary}[Calabi-Yau theorem for Legendrian curves] Holomorphic Legendrian immersions from any compact bordered Riemann surface into an arbitrary complex contact manifold satisfy the conclusion of Theorem \ref{th:abstractCY}.
+\begin{corollary}[Calabi--Yau theorem for Legendrian curves] Holomorphic Legendrian immersions from any compact bordered Riemann surface into an arbitrary complex contact manifold satisfy the conclusion of Theorem \ref{th:abstractCY}.

 In particular, if $M$ is an open Riemann surface of finite genus with at most countably many ends, none of which are point ends, then $M$ admits a complete injective holomorphic Legendrian immersion into any complex contact manifold. \end{corollary}